-Effective as of the date this prospectus is declared effective, we will establish a nominating and governance committee to consist of Nicholas Colucci, Thomas J. Errico, M.D., and , with Dr. Errico serving as chairman.
+Prior to the closing of this offering, we will establish a nominating and governance committee to consist of , and , with serving as chairman.

 The nominating and governance committee will be responsible for, among other matters:

 - annually reviewing the list of director selection criteria contained in our corporate governance necessary or appropriate changes thereto; - identifying, reviewing and evaluating candidates, including candidates submitted by stockholders, for election to our board of directors and recommending to our board of directors (i) nominees to fill vacancies or new positions on our board of directors and (ii) the slate of nominees to stand for election by our stockholders at each annual meeting of stockholders; - annually recommending to our board of directors (i) the assignment of directors to serve on each committee; (ii) the chairperson of each committee and (iii) the chairperson of our board of directors or lead independent director, as appropriate; - developing, recommending, overseeing the implementation of and monitoring compliance with, our corporate governance guidelines, and periodically reviewing and recommending any necessary or appropriate changes to our corporate governance guidelines; - reviewing the adequacy of our certificate of incorporation and bylaws and recommending to our board of directors, as conditions dictate, amendments for consideration by the stockholders; - reviewing our code of business conduct and ethics and recommending any changes to our board of directors; and - such other matters as directed by our board of directors.